 - As the Gross NPAs are rising, the provision coverage ratio has fallen to 65.6% without including the proforma NPAs.
 Including the Proforma NPAs, the PCR falls to 40%, which is quite low.

 - SBI Cards’ impairment losses have increased significantly, which steeply increased the net credit costs to INR 765 crores.

 - This is again a drag on profitability and hence resulted in stock price decline.

-- Company has healthy return on assets.
+● SBI cards have a healthy return on assets.

 ● Also, SBI Card’s Capital Adequacy Ratio (CAR) has increased from last quarter, which is a positive sign.

 - Here SBI cards in force have increased value wise as well as market share wise.